harshsingh32/harshsingh32/README.md

  </a>

 </h1 >
-I'm an undergraduate student in tech with a passion for Fullstack development.
+I'm a Web developer with a passion for Fullstack development.
 I love building creative and engaging web applications I'm proficient in HTML, CSS, and JavaScript.

 **I am actively applying for the 6 month internship.
 Please 😊 Hire me.**